 - Those in the shoulder region, called the Prescapular.

-Two more lymph nodes are located in the groin are and in the armpits of the front legs
+Two more lymph nodes are located in the groin are and in the armpits of the front legs.
+These can also become swollen.

-How Do I Know If My Dog’s Lymph Nodes Are Swollen?
+How Do I Know If There are Swollen Lymph Nodes?

 Why It Is Important to Seek Veterinary Advice Quickly?